liip/LiipThemeBundle/README.md

 Theme Bundle
 ============

+> This project is not longer maintained and recommends to use [SyliusThemeBundle](https://github.com/Sylius/SyliusThemeBundle) instead for support of Symfony 5 and Twig 3.
+> For migration have a look at [Migrate to SyliusThemeBundle](#migrate-to-syliusthemebundle).

 This bundle provides you the possibility to add themes to each bundle.
 In your bundle directory it will look under `Resources/themes/<themename>` or fall back to the normal Resources/views if no matching file was found.